kubecost/docs/install-and-configure/advanced-configuration/csv-pricing.md

 This feature is only officially supported on Kubecost Enterprise plans.
 {% endhint %}

-The following steps allow Kubecost to use custom prices with a CSV pipeline.
-This feature allows for individual assets (e.g. nodes) to be supplied at unique prices.
+Kubecost allows users to apply custom prices to individual assets (e.g. nodes) via a CSV pipeline.
 Common uses are for on-premise clusters, service-providers, or for external enterprise discounts.
+This feature allows for greater resource specification than is provided by [Custom Pricing](/architecture/pricing-sources-matrix.md#custom-pricing).
+This doc shows how to create and configure a CSV pricing file.

 ## Creating a pricing file